Egypt's Sisi warns of potential for conflict over Ethiopian dam

 Ethiopia said on Tuesday it could not enter into an agreement that infringed on its rights to utilize the Nile.

-Sudan's state news agency SUNA reported that the Khartoum government, which is also locked in a border dispute with Ethiopia, had asked that Ethiopian peacekeepers present in the south of the country with a United Nations mission be replaced.
+Sudan's state news agency SUNA reported that the Khartoum government, which is also locked in a border dispute with Ethiopia, had asked that Ethiopian peacekeepers on a United Nations mission in the south of Sudan be replaced.

-Sudan and Egypt had proposed including the European Union, the United States and United Nations as mediators as an addition to current African Union facilitation of the talks.
+Sudan and Egypt had proposed including the European Union, the United States and the United Nations as mediators in addition to ongoing African Union facilitation of the talks.
 Both countries said Ethiopia rejected the proposal during the meeting, which Seleshi said was part of an attempt to cause delay, according to state news agency FANA.

 Last week, Sisi said there would be "inconceivable instability in the region" if Egypt's water supply were affected by the dam.

-(Reporting by Nadeen Ebrahim in Cairo, Nairobi newsroom, and Khalid Abdelaziz in Khartoum, Writing by Nafisa Eltahir, Editing by Angus MacSwan)
+(Reporting by Nadeen Ebrahim in Cairo, Nairobi newsroom, and Khalid Abdelaziz in Khartoum, Writing by Nafisa Eltahir, Editing by Angus MacSwan and Howard Goller)

 ((Nafisa.Eltahir@thomsonreuters.com;))